-- (10) days of receipt of such referral, object to the referral. - (7) The objection referred to in sub-rule (6) shall be sent to the Director Investigations or the CEO in writing and shall include the following minimum information: - (a) the details of the registered auditor; - (b) the details of the complainant; - (c) the IRBA's reference number; - (d) a summary of the matter; and - (e) reasons why the accredited professional body believes that the referred complaint falls outside of its Constitution and Rules. - (8) The Director Investigations or the CEO shall, within ten (10) days of receipt of the notice of objection, consider the objection and determine how the matter should proceed. - (9) A determination made in terms of sub-rule (8) shall be sent to the accredited professional body, the complainant, and the respondent within the time period set out therein. - (10) Where a complaint against a registered auditor relates to both an audit and a non-audit matter which cannot be distinctly separated, the Director Investigations or the CEO must cause such a compliant to be Investigated by the IRBA in accordance with part A of these Rules. - (11) Where a complaint has been referred for investigation and disciplinary proceedings to the accredited professional body in term of sub-rule (1), the IRBA shall not investigate and/or perform any other functions in relation to the complaint. - (12) The accredited professional body to whom the matter has been referred, must, unless an objection has been raised in terms of sub-rule (6) and upheld:
+- (10) days of receipt of such referral, object to the referral. - (7) The objection referred to in sub-rule (6) shall be sent to the Director Investigations or the CEO in writing and shall include the following minimum information: - (a) the details of the registered auditor; - (b) the details of the complainant; - (c) the IRBA's reference number; - (d) a summary of the matter; and - (e) reasons why the accredited professional body believes that the referred complaint falls outside of its Constitution and Rules. - (8) The Director Investigations or the CEO shall, within ten (10) days of receipt of the notice of objection, consider the objection and determine how the matter should proceed. - (9) A determination made in terms of sub-rule (8) shall be sent to the accredited professional body and the complainant, within the time period set out therein. - (10) Where a complaint against a registered auditor relates to both an audit and a non-audit matter which cannot be distinctly separated, the Director Investigations or the CEO must cause such a compliant to be Investigated by the IRBA in accordance with part A of these Rules. - (11) Where a complaint has been referred for investigation and disciplinary proceedings to the accredited professional body in term of sub-rule (1), the IRBA shall not investigate and/or perform any other functions in relation to the complaint. - (12) The accredited professional body to whom the matter has been referred, must, unless an objection has been raised in terms of sub-rule (6) and upheld: - (a) within ten (10) days of receipt of the referral of the non-audit compliant, send a letter to the Director Investigations or the CEO acknowledging receipt and registration of the referral;